-You will find puffins all around the Island, even 5 a minutes walk from the ferry terminal.
-But the best is to walk until the western side of the island, where you will find the largest colony.
+You will find puffins all around the island, even 5 a minutes walk from the ferry terminal.
+But the best is to walk to the western side of the island, where you will find the largest colony.

 Photo: Jennifer Boyer - Grímsey - Flickr - No changes were made

 Others things to see on Grimsey Island: